grrlgeek/extended-events/README.md

 # extended-events
 Extended Events sessions for SQL Server 2012+

+# License to use

+# Create